Tutorial: create a case from scratch:

 Open the initialize.jl file in a text editor.
 In this file, you will need to define and initialize the solution array q.
 The structure of q depends on the dimensionality of your problem and the number of conserved variables (e.g., density, momentum components, energy).

-Example of initialization for the 2D Euler equations density (rho), momentum (rho u), and potential temperature
+### Example of initialization for the 2D Euler equations density (rho), momentum (rho u), and potential temperature

-Open initialize.jl: (ex.Jepresso/problems/equations/CompEuler/theta/initialize.jl)
+Open `initialize.jl`: (ex.[Jepresso/problems/equations/CompEuler/theta/initialize.jl](https://github.com/smarras79/Jexpresso/blob/master/problems/equations/CompEuler/theta/initialize.jl))

-The length of qvars will define the size of the problem.
-However, the optional array qoutvars can be longer or shorter and is only used by the output writing function.
-If qoutvars is not defined, the the default output variables coincide with qvars.
+However, the optional array `qoutvars` can be longer or shorter and is only used by the output writing function.

 qvars = ["ρ", "ρu", "ρv", "ρθ"]